worldamazing/plan/README.md

 - [**On Restoration, Healing, and Reimagining Justice**](/docs/values/justice.md)

 ## Ways To Get Involved Today
+- **Engage on GitHub**: Visit the [discussion board](https://github.com/worldamazing/plan/discussions), star this repo, or follow [@worldamazing](https://github.com/worldamazing) on GitHub.
+Creating a GitHub account is 100% free. <!--and requires no prior knowledge using [distributed control software](https://simple.wikipedia.org/wiki/Distributed_revision_control) like git.-->

+- **Talk About It**: Once you've thought about it, discuss the GI plan online and in person with others willing to have a discussion on creating a world that would be incredible for all.

 - **Think About It**: Take time to reflect on the plan and how it resonates with your personal experiences and aspirations.
 Ponder potential challenges and opportunities.

-- **Talk About It**: Once you've thought about it, discuss the GI plan online and in person with others willing to have a discussion on creating a world that would be incredible for all.

-- **Engage on GitHub**: Visit the [discussion board](https://github.com/worldamazing/plan/discussions), star this repo, or follow [@worldamazing](https://github.com/worldamazing) on GitHub.
-Creating a GitHub account is 100% free and requires no prior knowledge using [distributed control software](https://simple.wikipedia.org/wiki/Distributed_revision_control) like git.

 <!--
 ## A Quick Note